AlexNikMak/Peat-GPS-Tracker/READMY.en.md

 ## 🔰 Introduction

-`Peat-GPS-Tracker` is an *open-source project focused on creating a GPS tracker for pets*.
+`Peat-GPS-Tracker` is an *open project focused on building a GPS tracker for pets*.
-While it can potentially be adapted for other use cases, the **primary goal** is to provide a simple, compact, and reliable solution for pet tracking.
+In the future, it can be adapted for various tasks, but the **main goal** is to provide a simple, compact, and accurate solution for tracking animals.
-The project is currently in the early planning and requirements-gathering phase.
+The project is currently in the early planning and requirement-gathering stage.

 ## 🎯 Project Goals

-The Peat-GPS-Tracker project pursues several key objectives, which can be grouped into three main directions:
+Peat-GPS-Tracker has several key objectives, grouped into three main directions:

-1. 📚 Learning and Personal Development
+### 1. 📚 Learning and Development

-One of my main personal goals is to gain and improve knowledge and skills in the various fields involved in this project.
-I aim not only to learn but also to share knowledge with others to foster growth and interest in technical creativity.
+One of my personal primary goals is to gain and improve knowledge and skills across various fields covered by this project.
+I aim not only to learn but also to share knowledge with others to inspire interest and progress in technical creativity.

-This project focuses on:
+The project is focused on:

-A. Searching for and studying technical documentation of electronic components, understanding their properties and how they interact;
+A. Searching and studying technical documentation of electronic components, analyzing their features and interactions

-B. Developing project management skills for large, long-term projects;
+B. Developing project management skills for a large, long-term initiative

-C. Gaining hands-on experience in technical disciplines such as electrical engineering and microelectronics — including circuit design, simulation using appropriate software, PCB development, and working with PCB manufacturers.
+C. Practicing technical skills in areas such as electrical engineering and microelectronics — schematic creation, simulation, PCB design, and working with PCB manufacturers

-2. 🐾 Creating a Device That Is Missing from the Market Another major goal is to build a device that I couldn’t find available on the market for my cat.
-The reasons include:
+### 2. 🐾 Building a Device Missing from the Market

+Another key goal is to build the device I couldn't find available for my own cat.
-limitations imposed by existing companies' policies;

-inadequate or excessive functionality;
+The reasons included:
+A. Restrictions in policies of existing companies
+B. Incompatibility of existing devices with my specific needs

-high cost or lack of availability in my region.
+C. Overpricing or unavailability in my region

-The goal is to make the device open, accessible, compact, and tailored to real user needs.
+My version of the device should be accessible, open-source, compact, and functional.

-3. 💸 Potential Monetization
+### 3. 💸 Potential Monetization

-Finally, an important (though not primary) objective is the potential for financial return for the time and effort invested in this complex and long-term project.
+Lastly, while not the top priority, the possibility of receiving financial reward for the time and effort spent is also considered.
+Since the project is complex and long-term, the chance to earn income from it in the future is appealing.

-⚠️ Currently, there is no clear monetization strategy.
-This section may be updated later as the project evolves.
+> ⚠️ There is currently no specific monetization strategy.
+> This section will be updated as the project progresses.

+## 🔧 Core Device Features

+1. Accurate GPS location tracking (preferably with 1-meter precision)
+2. Real-time location display via web or mobile interface
+3. Long-term GPS data logging
+4. Integration with existing tracking software such as [Traccar](https://www.traccar.org/)
+5. Battery level monitoring and low-battery alerts
+6. Remote configuration and firmware updates (OTA)

+> 🛠️ The list of features may change as the project develops.

 ## 🛣️ Roadmap

-> ℹ️ *This roadmap is currently maintained in the README.
-It will be moved to [GitHub Projects](https://github.com/users/AlexNikMak/projects) in the future.*
+> ℹ️ *At this stage, the roadmap is included here.
+> In the future, it will be moved to [GitHub Projects](https://github.com/users/AlexNikMak/projects)*

 ### ✅ Completed

-- [x] Repository initialized
+- [x] Repository created
-- [x] Multilingual README created
+- [x] Multilingual README file added
-- [x] License file added with defined usage policy
+- [x] License file created with usage terms
+- [x] Project goals and technical requirements defined

 ### 🔄 In Progress

+- [ ] Research and selection of core components (GPS, microcontroller, communication, power supply)
-- [ ] Defining clear project goals and technical requirements
+- [ ] Analysis of technical documentation for selected modules

 ### 🧠 Planned

-- [ ] Selecting core components (GPS, microcontroller, communication, power supply)
-- [ ] Reviewing technical documentation for selected modules
-- [ ] Designing power circuit and PCB layout
+- [ ] Power circuit and PCB design
-- [ ] Prototyping the first version
+- [ ] Prototype development
-- [ ] Developing basic firmware (location acquisition & transmission)
+- [ ] Base firmware development (receiving and transmitting coordinates)
-- [ ] Testing and integrating with a server (e.g., Traccar or custom backend)
+- [ ] Testing early versions and server integration

 ## 🔧 Getting Started

-The project is still in its early stages.
-If you’d like to get involved or follow the development:
+The project is still in an early stage.
+If you want to contribute or just follow the development:

-1. Visit the [firmware/](firmware) folder — will contain firmware source code *(coming soon)*
+1. Check the [firmware/](firmware) folder — the firmware code will be stored here *(coming soon)*
-2. Visit the [hardware/](hardware) folder — will include schematics, components list, and related files *(coming soon)*
+2. Check the [hardware/](hardware) folder — schematics, components, and materials will be published here *(coming soon)*
-3. Watch for updates in the [Issues](../../issues) or GitHub Projects tab
+3. Follow updates in [Issues](../../issues) or GitHub Projects

 ## 📜 License

-This project is distributed under a **personal custom license**.
+This project is distributed under a **custom personal license**.
-**Commercial use is permitted only with explicit written permission from the author.**
+**Any commercial use is allowed only with my personal permission.**

 Details: [`LICENSE.txt`](LICENSE.txt)